Treats macular edema and uveitis. This medicine is a corticosteroid.

 - Your doctor will need to check your progress at regular visits while you are using this medicine.
 Be sure to keep all appointments.

-- This medicine may cause serious eye problems.
-Tell your eye doctor right away if you have a change in vision or the eye becomes red, sensitive to light, or painful.
-Also, tell your doctor if you feel increased pressure in the eye.
+- This medicine may lead to serious eye problems such as infection, inflammation, glaucoma, a detached retina, or cataracts.
+Tell your eye doctor right away if you have vision changes or eye redness, light sensitivity, or pain.
+Also, tell your doctor if you feel increased pressure or pain in your eye.
+These conditions may cause vision loss if left untreated.

 - This medicine may cause temporary blurred vision.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not able to see well.
+Avoid driving, using machines, or doing anything else that could be dangerous until you know how this medicine affects you, or if you cannot see well.

 Possible Side Effects While Using This Medicine